cosmos/stargate-launch/README.md

 ## Testnet

-We've now launched the Cosmos Hub Stargate testnet `cosmos-hub-stargate` for the Stargate simulated upgrade on October 28, 2020
+We've now launched the Cosmos Hub Stargate testnet `cosmoshub-test-stargate` for the Stargate simulated upgrade on October 28, 2020

-`cosmos-hub-stargate` is based on Cosmos SDK-0.40-rc1.
+`cosmoshub-test-stargate` is based on Cosmos SDK-0.40-rc3.

 The following features are live on the testnet.